webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

 # 2. Configuration
 1. Ethernet:
-    * For WS X299 Sage/10G users replace IntelMausi with [SmallTreeIntel8259x](https://small-tree.com/support/downloads/10-gigabit-ethernet-driver-download-page/) kext and update the kext entry.
+    * WS X299 Sage/10G users will need to replace IntelMausi with [SmallTreeIntel8259x](https://small-tree.com/support/downloads/10-gigabit-ethernet-driver-download-page/) kext and update the kext entry.
 NOTE: Ubuntu EEPROM modding outlined [here](https://github.com/shinoki7/ASUS-X299-Hackintosh#intel-10-gigabit-nics-with-small-tree-macos-drivers) is required for this kext to work
-    * For users with I211 NICs like the X299 Deluxe, copy the [SmallTreeIntel82576](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases) kext to your EFI folder and add a new kext entry under `Kernel-Add`
+    * I211 NICs users like the X299 Deluxe, copy the [SmallTreeIntel82576](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases) kext to your EFI folder and add a new kext entry under `Kernel-Add`
 2. TSCAdjustReset:
     * Replace TSCAdjustReset.kext in your EFI Folder with the version matching your core count located [here](https://github.com/shinoki7/ASUS-X299-Hackintosh/tree/main/BASE-EFI/Kexts/TSCAdjustReset).
 3. PlatformInfo:
-    The Base EFI contains two config.plist depending on which SMBIOS you choose.
-Rename the SMBIOS you prefer to 'config.plist' and delete the other one.
+    The Base EFI contains two config.plist (iMacPro1,1 and MacPro7,1).
+Rename the config.plist file with the SMBIOS you prefer to 'config.plist' and delete the other one.
     You will need to create your own Serial Number and SMUUID.
 Instructions can be found [here](https://dortania.github.io/OpenCore-Install-Guide/config-HEDT/skylake-x.html#platforminfo).
     * Remember to adjust the Type depending on which SMBIOS you are using.
 Either iMacPro1,1 or MacPro7,1
     * NOTE: MacPro7,1 only works on Catalina and higher.